 - Toledo Bend Reservoir

 Only Texas state residents who are 65 and older can fish in Oklahoma without buying an OK license (bring ID) – and vice versa!
 Everyone else needs to buy a license as soon as they step over the border.
 The exception to this is fishing Lake Texoma with a Lake Texoma Fishing License.

-What if I misplace my Texas fishing license?
+- What happens if I lose my license?

 If you lose your fishing license, you can buy a replacement at any license retailer.
 Most replacement licenses cost $10.
 You will have to complete an application before purchasing a replacement license.